SuaveIO/suave/_includes/content.md

 /// <code>{ default_config with bindings = [ ... ] }</code>
 type SuaveConfig =
   /// The bindings for the web server to launch with
   { bindings         : HttpBinding list

   /// An error handler to use for handling exceptions that are
   /// are thrown from the web parts
   ; error_handler    : ErrorHandler

-  /// Timeout for responses to be generated
-  ; timeout        : TimeSpan

   /// Timeout to wait for the socket bind to finish
   ; listen_timeout   : TimeSpan

   /// A cancellation token for the web server.
 Signalling this token
   /// means that the web server shuts down
   ; ct               : CancellationToken

-  /// Buffer size used for socket IO, default value is 8192 (8 Kilobytes) ; buffer_size    : int
+  /// buffer size for socket operations
+  ; buffer_size      : int

-  /// Maximun number of accept, receive and send operations the server can handle simultaneously
+  /// max number of concurrent socket operations
-  /// default value is 100
   ; max_ops          : int

-  /// MIME types, registry of file extensions Suave can serve and if they can be compressed ; mime_types_map : string -> MimeType option
+  /// MIME types
+  ; mime_types_map   : MimeTypesMap

-  /// Home or root directory, the directory where content will be served from
+  /// Home or root directory
-  /// if no directory is specified the directory where suave.dll lives is assumed the home directory ; home_folder    : string option
+  ; home_folder      : string option

-  /// Folder for temporary compressed files, directory where to cache compressed static files
+  /// Folder for temporary compressed files
-  /// if no directory is specified the directory where suave.dll lives is assumed ; compressed_files_folder : string option
+  ; compressed_files_folder : string option

+  /// A logger to log with
+  ; logger           : Log.Logger

-  /// Http session provider
+  /// A http session provider
   ; session_provider : ISessionProvider }
 {% endhighlight %}